Author Guidelines

 Research Design

 A research design is a strategic plan or framework for conducting a research study.
 It outlines the methods and procedures to collect and analyze data, as well as the goals and objectives of the study.
 Essentially, it guides the entire research process, ensuring that the study is conducted systematically and rigorously.
 In simple terms, what type of research is this, why should you use it.
-Include citations from quality references (recent within the last five years and reputable).

-Data Source
+Data Sources

 Describe where the research data came from.
 Such as, the location of the research, books, content, and if using the informant interviewed, then you must state the reason why they deserve to be informants to be interviewed.
 Participant characteristics.
 Etc.